davkk/quickfill.nvim/README.md

 - **Extra Context Chunks**: Automatically extracts and includes relevant code snippets from your project.
 - **Git-Aware**: Respects `.gitignore` for context extraction.

-### How It Works

-- **Context Gathering**: Collects prefix/suffix from the current buffer and enriches with LSP data (completions, signatures).
-- **Infill Request**: Uses llama.cpp's `/infill` endpoint with context, model config, and extra chunks.
-- **Streaming Response**: Receives and displays suggestions in real-time.
-- **Caching**: Stores results for identical contexts to speed up repeats.

 ## 🚀 Installation

 ### Using [lazy.nvim](https://github.com/folke/lazy.nvim)